Introduction

 Cadent houses (3rd, 6th, 9th, 12th) are about learning and adaptation.

-Planets in angular houses have the most direct impact on your life.
-They’re like front-row seats to the cosmic show.
+Planets in angular houses have the most direct impact on your life because they are tied to identity, home, relationships, and public direction.

 How to Find Your Houses